 After a few more minutes of this back-and-forth, a second immigration official arrives, seems just as confused, and we’re asked to follow her to a sitting area while our passports are taken away.
 A few more minutes pass before I’m called into the little room, which consists of a desk and another official.
 I’m asked to have a seat and then I’m ignored while the official types on his computer and then gets up to consult with a colleague.
 I can see our passports sitting on the desk between us, so that’s something.

 Thinking of the confusion being caused earlier, I use this time to develop a strategy.
 When my existence is finally acknowledged and I start being asked the same questions that seemed to confuse the officials outside, I go into teacher mode.
-I say that I am an American, pointing to my US passport, traveling with my wife, pointing to her UK passport.
+I say that I am an American, pointing to my U.S. passport, traveling with my wife, pointing to her U.K. passport.
 The passports are open to their respective photo pages, so I point to my wife’s photo and note that my wife is Chinese and we are here to visit her aunt, also Chinese (pointing again to the passport picture) whose is married to an Israeli.
 I am speaking slowly and calmly and hoping the visual aids help.
-They do, as the new official seems to approve of my telling and soon our passports are stamped and back in my possession.
+They do, as the new official seems to approve of my explanation and soon our passports are stamped and back in my possession.

-Finally in the country, I decided to spread my mother’s ashes in the Sea of Galilee, finding a nice quiet spot for my final moment with her.
+Finally in the country, I decide to spread my mother’s ashes in the Sea of Galilee, finding a quiet spot for my final moment with her.
 Before leaving the country, I tell my wife that I think I should do the talking on the way out and simply tell them that we were in the country to visit my Israeli uncle.
 Given my full name, Jeremiah Abraham, it seems to me a much easier story for them to follow, and it doesn’t hurt that it’s also true.